Guillem96/argon-nx/README.md

 ## Compatibility

-This payload will launch any CFW.
+This payload will launch any CFW or payload.

-It has not been tested with TeamXecuter SXOS payload, but it should launch that too.

 ## Roadmap

-1. Touch input
-2. Kind of config file
+1. Kind of config file
-3. Change font
+2. Change to prettier font

 ## Credits